Appreciating Life’s Mysteries

 Courage and boldness are what spring is all about.
 This is when nature says, “Be bold.
 Don’t be afraid to grow and flower.”
 It’s when all animals, birds, bugs and bees wake up and rejoice in the coming of plentiful food and more agreeable temperatures.
 It’s when nature encourages us to grow and expand, to create and reach out for more opportunities.

-This week, observe how the energy of springtime encourages activity and boldness.
+As this season emerges, observe how the energy of springtime encourages activity and boldness.
 Try getting out to greet what little bits of spring are beginning to emerge.
 In preparation for the full-blown emergence of the season, think about what you’ll do over the next few months to boldly take advantage of spring’s active energy.
 What may have seemed too hard to do in winter, might just seem possible with the coming of spring.
 How about using the vibrant energy of the season to do something you otherwise would consider risky?

 Author Christopher Morley wrote,